quilde/indexdiachronica/README.md

 The Index Diachronica Database Project aims to convert the Index Diachronica, a collection of historical sound changes, into a text-based database and mantain and solidify the dataset.

 The Index Diachronica is a giant catalog of [sound changes](https://en.wikipedia.org/wiki/Sound_change) and is very large.
-It sections on   many languages and language families, as well as a fairly well-structured presentation of historical sound changes in those languages.
+It hassections on many languages and language families, as well as a fairly well-structured presentation of historical sound changes in those languages.
 It is hosted here: [Index](https://chridd.nfshost.com/diachronica/)

 @amundo and @man-in-space had the idea to convert this document into a database of json files, because then the rules are data, and we can do all kinds of neat things with them.